PopovMP/micro-logger/README.md

 **micro-logger** is a straightforward, zero dependencies library for logging.
 It logs to a single predefined file.
 When an option `{tee: true}` is given, **micro-logger** shows colored messages in the console.
+If a log file is not defined, **micro-logger** writes to the console only.

 Homepage: https://github.com/popovmp/micro-logger